• Skip to primary navigation

 Pet urine odor and stains won’t go away with normal cleaning

-Our guess is that you may have already tried cleaning the urine stains to remove the odor in the concrete and without good results.
+We guess you may have already tried cleaning the urine stains to remove the odor from the concrete without good results.
 The stain may or may not be gone, but the smell remains.
-That is why it’s important to learn why the urine odor still exists and why conventional cleaning methods do not work.
+Because of this, it’s important to learn why the urine odor still exists and why conventional cleaning methods do not work.
 Doing so can save you some time and expense.

 Concrete is actually porous like a sponge.
-If liquid is allowed to sit for a period of time, it will absorb most anything.
-This is why it’s hard to get stains out of concrete.
+It will absorb almost any liquid if allowed to sit for a while.
+This is why it’s hard to remove stains from concrete.

 uric-acid-crystals-pet-urine-odor